-Fethiye town absorbs the tourist traffic and still retains a sense of its old-fashioned rural character, with herds of goats and sheep blocking the roads on market days and the smell of herbs and spices in the air.
-Around Fethiye are numerous unspoiled rocky coves and beaches, crystalline seas, offshore islands, cliffs and pine-covered mountains affording as much holiday relaxation or activity as one chooses.
+The town absorbs the tourist traffic and still retains a sense of its old-fashioned rural character, with herds of goats and sheep blocking the roads on market days and the smell of herbs and spices in the air.
+Around Fethiye are numerous unspoiled rocky coves and beaches, crystalline seas, offshore islands, cliffs, and pine-covered mountains affording as much holiday relaxation or activity as one chooses.

 The Tuesday bazaar is the biggest in the area and is a must for bargain hunters.
-In the town centre there craft shops making everything from carpets and kilims, lace and leather goods, and the gold shopping presents opportunities for good deals.
+In the town centre there are craft shops making everything from carpets and kilims to lace and leather goods.
+The gold shopping presents opportunities for good deals.
 Be prepared to haggle, but be wary of touts who try to sell you antiques, which are illegal to export.

 There is a good selection of restaurants on the harbour front and in the narrow streets of the old town with an emphasis on local cuisine, though you'll find plenty of English-style eateries as well.
 La Cantana Pesa Kebab is a popular restaurant with reasonably-priced dinners, and Cafe Genis is a great spot for people-watching.
 There are several good wine houses which offer a selection of local varietals.